2010 European Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
-Vettel said it was good to accumulate a large number of points in the championship battle and was "very pleased" with his victory.
+Vettel said it was good to accumulate a large number of championship points in the championship battle and was "very pleased" with his victory.
 He said it was not the easiest win he had and he felt satisfied to win on a track where his team did not expect to be dominant.
 Hamilton stated that he felt it was "very positive" that he remained the Drivers' Championship leader and his team McLaren were still at the top of the Constructors' Championship heading into the British Grand Prix.
 He hoped that he would be able to close the gap between the two Red Bull cars and challenge them.
 Button said that the first lap of the race was "fun", and felt that the McLaren and Red Bull teams were strong but did not want to dismiss Ferrari from the championship battle.
 Overall, he said the event was not the most "exciting" race, but was happy that he and Hamilton were the first two drivers leading the championship.

 Fernando Alonso claimed the race had been fixed.

 Webber said he had minor cuts and bruises after his lap nine accident with Kovalainen.
 He said he was unsure about Kovalainen's mindset and thought that the driver would allow him to pass.
 Nevertheless, he did not apportion blame to Kovalainen and said the difference between the braking capabilities of both cars caught him out.
 Webber later admitted that he misjudged how early Kovalainen would brake for the corner but felt the latter had moved more than once while defending the position.
 Kovalainen claimed that he had not done anything wrong and blamed Webber for causing the crash.
 Both drivers were transported to the circuit's medical centre.
 Commentators likened the crash to the 1999 24 Hours of Le Mans when his Mercedes-Benz CLR became twice airborne down the Mulsanne Straight.
 BBC pundit and former driver David Coulthard said of the crash: "Motor racing has just seen one of its luckiest days.
 That could have been a very, very bad incident."